BruceEckel/BruceEckel-hugo/content/post/misunderstanding-python-class-attributes.md

 ## The Class Attribute Trick

-It's not clear to me whether name shadowing is an intentional part of Python's design, or an oversight.
+It's not clear to me whether name shadowing is intentional in Python's design, or an oversight.
 Either way, it has become an integral part of the way some libraries provide easy class configuration.
-The first time I saw it was in Django:
+The first time I saw it was in
+Django:

 ```python
 class Blog(models.Model):